-At the second annual Private Funds Forum, Bloomberg BNA and Seward & Kissel will convene leading hedge funds to discuss the latest strategies and developments for fund managers.
+At the third annual Private Funds Forum, Seward & Kissel and Bloomberg BNA will bring together top names in the hedge fund world to discuss the latest challenges for an industry facing unprecedented pressures and scrutiny.

 566 LaGuardia Place